-- Best friends at work provide essential social and emotional support
+- Work friends provide essential social and emotional support

 - Having a best friend at work now ties more strongly to key business outcomes